micro-manager/micro-manager.github.io/_pages/XIMEA.md

     the μManager root folder.

 {% include notice icon="info" content="As of nightly builds starting 20180404, no longer rename xiapi64.dll.
 Just copy that file to the Micro-Manager directory." %}
-&lt;include notice icon="info" content="As of nightly builds starting 20180404, the
+{% include notice icon="info" content="As of nightly builds starting 20180404, the
 naming scheme of the camera has been changed.
-If your configuration file stops working, you may need to open it in a text editor, find a line that looks like: "Device,FastCam,XIMEACamera, 9652450", and replace the space in front of the camera number with a "0", resulting in:
+If your configuration file stops working, you may need to open it in a text editor, find a line that looks like: `Device,FastCam,XIMEACamera, 9652450`, and replace the space in front of the camera number with a `0`, resulting in:
-"Device,FastCam,XIMEACamera,09652450".😎"&gt; &lt;include notice icon="info" content="As
+`Device,FastCam,XIMEACamera,09652450`." %} {% include notice icon="info" content="As
 of nightly builds starting 20180404, changes were made to property names.
 Your configuration file may stop working, but can probably be easily fixed.
-For instance, I had to change "Mono 12" to "Mono16" to get my configuration file to work again.😎"&gt;
+For instance, I had to change `Mono 12` to `Mono16` to get my configuration file to work again." %}

 -   Connect the camera to the computer